ericnishio/ericnishio.github.io/_posts/2015-03-02-web-design-tips-for-programmers.md

 Pick two primary colors and add in a dozen different shades, including grays, and complementary colors.
 Use
-[Adobe’s color wheel](https://color.adobe.com/create/color-wheel/) and the [Coolors](https://coolors.co) tool to try various combinations.
+[Adobe’s color wheel](https://color.adobe.com/create/color-wheel/) and the [Coolors](https://coolors.co) tool to experiment with various combinations.
 Try not to saturate your color scheme by adding too many distinct colors.
 Stay minimal.
 If you have no clue, feel free to “steal” colors from your scrapbook with an eyedropper tool and slightly adjust their RGB values.

 ## 4. Don’t go too dark or too light